 LinkedIn relies on something called a Profile Completeness Score, which is essentially an algorithm that evaluates the relevance and legitimacy of your profile’s content and uses that to determine how you show up in relevant search queries for your skill set.
 That score is raised by filling out all of the key sections of your profile: Profile Photo, Headline, Summary, Experience, Education, Skills, and Recommendations.

 The most emphasis is put on your Skills & Expertise, with the goal of using that information to connect you with people who have similar skill sets or employers looking for subject experts in those areas.
 It puts less emphasis on the things you have less control over, such as recommendations.

 Additionally important are your profile photo, headline, and two most recent positions – which are weighted heavily for keyword relevance and completeness.
 According to LinkedIn, including your two most recent positions increases your chances of showing up in relevant search queries more than 10-fold.

 The Major Differences Between a Resume and Your LinkedIn Profile

 Your resume and your LinkedIn profile serve different purposes.
 From a strategic perspective, they should be treated as different tools in your professional toolkit.

-- More formal in tone and language, always written in 3rd person.
+- More formal in tone and language, always written in the 3rd person.

 - Typically includes more detailed and granular information about accomplishments and key responsibilities.